gearmamn06/AnimationSeries/README.md

 )](http://mit-license.org)

-Easy way to create a chain of animation.
+Easy way to create a chain of animation. <br />
 Animation3 = (Animation1 + Animation2) * 3